Islam in Qatar

 Qatar is a Muslim-majority country with Islam as the state religion.
-Hanbali version of Islam is the state sponsored brand of Sunni Islam in the country, making Qatar one of the Hanbali states in the Muslim world, along with Saudi Arabia.
-The Salafi movement and the Muslim Brotherhood are the most influential Islamic movements in the country.
+The Salafi movement, in its Hanbali version of Islam, is dominant in Qatar, making it one of the two Hanbali majority states in the Muslim world, along with Saudi Arabia.
+However, there is a large Shafi'i population, with the country's most renowned Islamic scholar Ali al-Qaradaghi belonging to the Shafi'i school.
+Most South Asian Muslims in Qatar practice the Hanafi school of Sunni Islam.

-The local population is mainly Muslim although there are many foreigners live in the country.
+The local population is mainly Muslim, but the massive population of migrant workers, far outnumbering the locals, comes from a variety of backgrounds.
 In 2010, 67.8% of the population was Muslim, 13.8% Christian, 13.8% Hindu and 3.1% Buddhist.
 At the end of 2013, there were a total of 1,848 mosques operating in the country.
 By 2024, the number was over 2,000.

 History

 Islam spread over the Arabian region in the 7th century in a string of widespread conflicts resulting in the Islamization of the native Arabian pagans.
 Muhammad sent his first military envoy, Al-Ala'a Al-Hadrami, to Munzir ibn Sawa Al Tamimi, the ruler of the region of Bahrain, which extended from the coast of Kuwait to the south of Qatar, in the year 628 AD to engage in da'wah and spread the teachings of Islam.
 Munzir subsequently converted to Islam as did many of his subjects.

 Not all converted to Islam at this time.
-Isaac of Nineveh, a 7th-century Syriac Christian bishop regarded as a saint, was born in Qatar.
+Isaac of Nineveh, a 7th-century Syriac Christian bishop regarded as a saint, was born in Qatar (then part of the province of Beth Qatraye).
 Other notable Christian scholars dating to this period include Dadisho Qatraya, Gabriel of Qatar and Ahob of Qatar.
 By the end of the 7th century, however, most of the Christians in Qatar had converted to Islam or migrated elsewhere.

 In the early years, Qatar's inhabitants subscribed to the radical Khawarij ideology.
 During the Second Fitna, a Khariji commander named Qatari ibn al-Fuja'a, described as the most popular and powerful Khariji leader, led the Azariqa, a sub-sect of the Khawarij, in to numerous battles.
 He held the title of Amir al-Mu'minin and ruled over the radical Azariqa movement for more than 12 years.
 Born in Al Khuwayr in Qatar, he also minted the first known Kharjite coins, the earliest of which dated to 688 or 689.
 The historic flag flown by Qatar was plain red, in correspondence with the red banner traditionally used by the Kharjite Muslims.